mattblovell/kodi_panel/README.rst

 generally, see the warnings documented on the RPi `GPIO usage <https://www.raspberrypi.org/documentation/usage/gpio/>`_ page.

-Of course, the GPIO pins aren't too interesting if you're using an HDMI-attached display.
-Of course, you might like to control the backlight for that display, in which case you will still need the info above.
+Of course, the GPIO pins aren't very interesting if you're using an HDMI-attached display (unless you would like to control the backlight for such a display).

 Raspberry Pi